freedomofpress/securedrop-docs/docs/admin/workstation_reference/managing_clipboard.rst

 As before, confirm the operation via the ``ls`` subcommand.

-As an example, if you had a custom VM called ``work-signal`` that runs the Signal messenger, and you wanted to copy and paste messages from the SecureDrop App *into* Signal (and potentially other applications in that VM) but not *out* of Signal into the SecureDrop App, you would issue the following commands:
+As an example, if you had a custom VM called ``work-signal`` that runs the Signal messenger, and you wanted to copy and paste messages from the SecureDrop Application *into* Signal (and potentially other applications in that VM) but not *out* of Signal into the SecureDrop App, you would issue the following commands:

 .. code-block:: sh